NathanaelA/nativescript-permissions/src/README.md

 The Android manifest that you need to put the permissions in also is located at `/app/App_Resources/Android/main/res/AndroidManifest.xml`

+## Special Permissions
-If you need the Android `WRITE_SETTINGS` permission, and other permissions; you need to make TWO separate permission calls.
-The `WRITE_SETTINGS` permission must be requested by itself, as it has a different permission path to make it work...
+If you need the Android `WRITE_SETTINGS` or `SYSTEM_ALERT_WINDOW` permission, and any other permissions; you need to make TWO separate permission calls.
+The `WRITE_SETTINGS` and `SYSTEM_ALERT_WINDOW` permission must be requested by itself, as they have a different permission path to make it work...